 Carl Cheng’s work takes a material and conceptual approach that pushes the boundaries of traditional object making, post-minimalism, systems art, environmental art, and social practice.
 For nearly six decades, he has produced pioneering works exploring, as Mark Johnstone has written, “technology and nature as levers, one applied to the other, in order to discover and reveal the beautiful wonders of each.”
 Cheng plays a unique role in the history of American contemporary art practice and the history of art in California.

-The work of Carl Cheng (b.
-1942, San Francisco, CA) is the subject of a major upcoming survey, curated by Alex Klein of the ICA Philadelphia, in partnership with Roland Wetzel and Stijn Huijts, that will open at the Institute of Contemporary Art (Philadelphia, PA) in fall 2024, and travel to Tingley Museum (Basel, Switzerland); Bonnefanten Museum (Maastricht, Netherlands); and other institutions TBD.
-Cheng's work was recently featured in such exhibitions as “Potential Worlds 2: Eco-Fictions” at Migros Museum of Contemporary Art (Zürich, Switzerland); "3D: Double Vision," Los Angeles County Museum of Art (Los Angeles, CA); "Specters of Disruption," de Young Museum (San Francisco, CA); and "Emerald City," K11 Art Foundation (Hong Kong).
-Carl Cheng's work has been presented in solo exhibitions at Santa Barbara Contemporary Arts Forum (Santa Barbara, CA), LIST Visual Arts Center at Massachusetts Institute of Technology (Boston, MA), and ASG Foundation Gallery (Nagoya, Japan).
-Museum group exhibitions include “The Photographic Object 1970," Le Consortium (Dijon, France); “Under the Big Black Sun: California Art 1974-1981," (Museum of Contemporary Art, Los Angeles, CA); "Proof: Los Angeles Art and the Photography 1960- 1980," Laguna Art Museum (Laguna Beach, CA); "Photography into Sculpture," Museum of Modern Art (New York, NY); "Vision and Expression," George Eastman Museum (Rochester, NY); “Oversharing,” Friends Indeed Gallery (San Francisco, CA).
-Recent gallery projects include Friends Indeed (San Francisco, CA); Altman Siegel (San Francisco, CA); and Hauser and Wirth (New York, NY).
+The work of Carl CHENG (b.
+1942, San Francisco, CA) is currently the subject of a major survey, curated by Alex Klein of the ICA Philadelphia, in partnership with Roland Wetzel and Stijn Huijts, that will open at The Contemporary Austin (Austin, TX) in fall 2024, and travel to the Institute of Contemporary Art (Philadelphia, PA); Bonnefanten Museum (Maastricht, Netherlands); Tinguely Museum (Basel, Switzerland); and Institute of Contemporary Art Los Angeles (Los Angeles, CA).
+Cheng’s recent and upcoming solo and group exhibitions include “Potential Worlds 2: Eco-Fictions,” Migros Museum of Contemporary Art (Zürich, Switzerland); "3D: Double Vision,” Los Angeles County Museum of Art (Los Angeles, CA); “Specters of Disruption,” de Young Museum (San Francisco, CA); "Emerald City,” K11 Art Foundation (Hong Kong); Santa Barbara Contemporary Arts Forum (Santa Barbara, CA); LIST Visual Arts Center at Massachusetts Institute of Technology (Boston, MA); ASG Foundation Gallery (Nagoya, Japan); “The Photographic Object 1970," Le Consortium (Dijon, France); )“Under the Big Black Sun: California Art 1974-1981," Museum of Contemporary Art, (Los Angeles, CA); "Proof: Los Angeles Art and the Photography 1960- 1980," Laguna Art Museum (Laguna Beach, CA); "Photography into Sculpture," Museum of Modern Art (New York, NY); "Vision and Expression," George Eastman Museum (Rochester, NY); “Oversharing,” Friends Indeed Gallery (San Francisco, CA); Altman Siegel (San Francisco, CA); and Hauser and Wirth (New York, NY).
 Carl Cheng lives and works in Los Angeles, CA.